sidchintamaneni/blog/README.md

 #### TODO
 [x] An interactive & modular interface for blogs and posts \
 [x] MD to HTML converter interface for blogs and posts \
+[ ] Small summary highlighting the summary from recent blog | page in main page \
 [ ] Enable RSS feed for both blogs and posts \
 [ ] Tagging interface for blogs and posts \
 [ ] Clean the styles.css file \